s172181/mlproject2/project2-2/README.md

 6. linearregression_crossvalidation.py: applies 10-fold cross-validation to the problem of fitting a linear regression model and outputs the mean squared error
 7. For Part a, question 2: linearregression_crossvalidation_lambda.py: this include the lambdas (it follows exactly the exercise 8_1_1, I just added comments and the RMSE, as well as printing the optimal lambda for every iteration).
 Feel free to tune in the lambdas, I honestly didn't find much different between regularizing or not, because it choose as optimal lambda 1.
 8. For Part a, question 2: linearregression_featureselector.py: this does the feature selection (it takes a while), but honestly the test error doesnt seem to improve.
 However, it does seem that the NSM attribute is always chosen.
+9. neural_network_regression.py: I just did it based on the script 8_2_6, and change the outer fold k to 10 like it is stated in the project

 Things to notice: